eri24816/segmented-full-song-gen/README.md

     Run the following command to preprocess the dataset.
     `python process_dataset.py --num_processes <num processes>`

-1. Set up utilites for logging audio to wandb
+1. Set up utilities for logging audio to wandb

     Make sure fluidsynth and ffmpeg are installed.
 For fluidsynth to work, you need to prepare a soundfont file and set the SOUNDFONT_PATH environment variable.

     `export SOUNDFONT_PATH="<path to soundfont>"`

-1. Login to wandb
+1. Log in to wandb

     `wandb login`